Be in charge of your personal pension!

 • Does your employer facilitate BrightPensioen?

-• Your employer takes care of the anual membership fees
+• Your employer takes care of the annual membership fees

 • Your employer pays the registration fees